gb-it/codejam-cap-nodejs/exercises/09/readme.md

 ### 8. Add base internationalization texts

-Just to round things off, add some internationalization (i18n) texts - they're referred to in various annotation sections, and it will make the app look a little more polished.
+Just to round things off, add some i18n texts - they're referred to in various annotation sections, and it will make the app look a little more polished.

 :point_right: Create a directory called `i18n/` as a direct child of the `app/` directory, and create a file `i18n.properties` inside it, with the following content: